 Coco and Breezy Dotson

 We just can’t get enough of Coco and Breezy.
-These twin founders and designers rocked the stage at F*it, showing their edgy personal style and best-friend relationship as sisters and business partners.
+These twin founders and designers rocked the stage at F*it, showing their edgy personal style as sisters gone business partners.
 What’s even more impressive is that these twins are completely self-taught, having started their eyewear brand by hand-gluing rhinestone studs to safety goggles in their apartment.

 Today Coco and Breezy’s avant-garde designs have ranged from the “third-eye” sunglasses for the late Prince to recent collaborations with Hershey’s, Ciroc, and SIX:02.
 These twins certainly have our hearts, and our eyes.